What Emotional Triggers Are + Why You Need To Understand Them

-Once you know your triggers, you can consider the origins of them.
-If you identify with any of these, ask yourself what they might relate to from your childhood experiences.
-Only you can heal your triggers, so take a little time to go inside and make sure to be patient, kind and compassionate.
+Once you know your triggers, the first step toward healing them is considering their origins.
+Ask yourself which of your triggers might relate to your childhood experiences.
+Only you can heal your triggers, so take a little time to go inside and make sure to be patient, kind, and compassionate.

 As I showed with Maddie's situation, it's typical to avoid our triggers when we are unaware of them.
 Do any of these avoidance techniques relate to you?

 - I get angry.